guykozlovskij/project-4-server/README.md

 <a name="overview"></a>

 ## Overview
 For our fourth and final project at **General Assembly's Software Engineering Immersive Course** we were given 7 days to build a full stack website.
-After some consideration we deiced to build something that allows users to create and share their creations.
+After some consideration we decided to build something that allows users to create and share their creations.

 **note-it-down** was born - an app to make short tunes in the scale of C major.